 This article appeared on the Lifehacker website.
 The explanations aren't really all that high tech, and there are links to other articles that explain some of the answers in greater detail.

 25 TED Talks Every Parent Should Watch

 TED is an organization that organizes conferences about what they call "Ideas Worth Spreading."
 In the past few years, TED has started posting videos of the 18 minute (or so) conference presentations online.
-Nursing Schools, an online nursing school resource, has compiled a list of TED videos on a variety of subjects related to parenting and children.
 More TED videos can also be found on YouTube.